-The Sussex chicken is a dual purpose utility breed that is also popular on the show scene and relatively easy to keep.
-They come in eight colours - Brown, Buff, Coronation, Light, Red, Speckled, Silver, White (that are standardised in the UK).
+The Sussex chicken is a dual-purpose utility breed that is also popular on the show scene and relatively easy to keep.
+They come in eight colours – Brown, Buff, Coronation, Light, Red, Speckled, Silver, White (standardised in the UK).
 They are also available in bantam versions.

 Photo: Light Sussex Cockerel – Best of Breed at the National 2010.